Experimental Psychology, Director of Graduate Studies

 - Cashon, C. H. & *DeNicola, C. A. (2011).
 Is perceptual narrowing too narrow?
 Journal of Cognition and Development, 12, 159-162. doi: 10.1080/15248372.2011.563483

 - Cashon, C. H. (2011).
 Development of specialized face perception in infants: An information-processing approach.
-To appear in L. M. Oakes, C. H. Cashon, M. Casasola, & D. H. Rakison (Eds.), Infant perception and cognition: Recent advances, emerging theories, and future directions.
+In L. M. Oakes, C. H. Cashon, M. Casasola, & D. H. Rakison (Eds.), Infant perception and cognition: Recent advances, emerging theories, and future directions.
 New York: Oxford University Press.

 - Oakes, L. M., Cashon, C. H., Casasola, M., & Rakison, D. H (Eds.).
 (2011).
 Infant Perception and Cognition: Recent advances, emerging theories, and future directions.
 New York: Oxford University Press.